Retire Before Dad

 Financial Data Tables

-I don’t use these tables much for my research, but I find them interesting to see long-term trends (click or tap to enlarge).
+I don’t use these tables much for my research, but I find them interesting to see long-term trends.

 Dividend Yield History Chart

-Finally, for each stock in the Top 10 List, there is a dividend yield history chart.
+Finally, there is a dividend yield history chart for each stock in the Top 10 List.
 I like this chart because it shows, in one view, the correlation between price and yield.

-Recommendations often point to a recent divergence, which may be indicative of a value opportunity.
+Recommendations often point to a recent divergence, which may indicate a value opportunity.

 When the price goes down, the yield rises, a fundamental dividend investing concept.